No one wants to get scammed.

 There are other ways that companies can seek to scam you out of your money.
 To make sure you avoid solar panel scams, you’ll have to keep an eye out for shifty characters that are in the business only for the money.
 While there’s a lot of scams out there, solar panels are worth it in the long run.

-If you’re looking for an honest and reputable solar company and live in Minnesota, Wisconsin, Illinois, or Florida, we’d love to talk about how Sun Badger Solar could help you.
+If you’re looking for an honest and reputable solar company and live in Minnesota, Wisconsin, or Illinois we’d love to talk about how Sun Badger Solar could help you.
 We’re a stand-up company that seeks to put the customer first.
-Reach out to us today for more information or to learn more about how solar could save you money!
+Reach out to us today for more information and a free quote!